katkan746/HoneyPot/Cowrie/README.md

 actors; it does not simply repeat what the address range already tells us.

 `130.12.180.51` and `77.90.185.20` ran no checks whatsoever.
-They installed a payload immediately: seven files, built for five processor types, one of them **RISC-V**.
-A RISC-V build points to a tool under active development, because that processor is still uncommon in the wild. `130.12.180.51` did this in three separate sessions.
-Files from both hosts were byte-for-byte identical, so the two hosts draw on the same build system.
+They installed a payload immediately: seven files, built for five processor types.

 **The 21 in the table above counts uploads, not distinct files.** The same seven files were pushed repeatedly across sessions, which is why the payload